Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 21. Home Depot (56 Million Payment Cards)

 Home Depot’s breach came just months after Target’s.
-Despite the Target incident making headlines, Home Depot hadn’t implemented many of the same controls that could have prevented a similar attack.
+Despite the Target incident making headlines, Home Depot hadn’t rolled out many of the same controls that could have prevented a similar attack.

 See our detailed Home Depot data breach breakdown.

-Lesson: Industry breaches should trigger immediate security assessments.
+Lesson: Industry breaches should trigger immediate security reviews.
 Home Depot had months of warning from Target’s incident but didn’t adequately respond.
-Self-checkout systems represented a different attack surface than traditional registers.
+Self-checkout systems were a different attack surface than traditional registers.

 22. T-Mobile (37 Million Customers)

-Lesson: Repeated breaches indicate systemic security failures.
+Lesson: Repeated breaches point to systemic security failures.
 Securing APIs means locking down authentication and watching for abuse.
 Companies that experience multiple breaches need to rethink their security architecture.

 23. 23andMe (7 Million Profiles)